Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Introduction

 More specifically, we developed a baseline methodology to contrast hypotheses about the organization of a system of settlements, starting from a regional road map.
-Such a methodology consists of three fundamental ingredients: \begin{inparaenum}[(1)] \item a procedure for extracting relevant quantitative data from road maps; \item a set of competing hypotheses about organizational aspects of road construction; \item formal models translating such hypotheses into mechanisms for generating synthetic data to be compared against the empirical ones \end{inparaenum}.
+Such a methodology consists of three fundamental ingredients: \begin{inparaenum}[(1)] \item a procedure for extracting relevant quantitative data from road maps; \item a set of competing hypotheses about organizational aspects of road construction; and \item formal models translating such hypotheses into mechanisms for generating synthetic data to be compared against the empirical ones \end{inparaenum}.

 The underlying idea is that some models reproduce relevant features of the empirical TTI with higher accuracy than others.
 Thus, we can determine which hypothesis (or hypotheses) better explains the empirical evidence and is therefore more likely to resemble the actual mechanisms of organization.
 To develop such a methodology, we adopted network science as a general framework.
 We regard this as a natural choice, given that we chose to focus on road networks because of the information embedded in their connectivity and functionality.
-Network science provides us both an analytical toolbox for the characterization of such aspects of transportation infrastructures and a conceptual framework for model building.
+Network science provides us both an analytical toolbox for the characterization of such aspects of TTI and a conceptual framework for model building.

-We selected a paradigmatic case study: Iron Age Southern Etruria, a very well-studied context, with detailed archaeological information about settlement patterns and an established tradition of studies on terrestrial transportation routes.
+We selected a paradigmatic case study: Iron Age Southern Etruria, a very well-studied context, with detailed archaeological information about settlement patterns and an established tradition of studies on TTI (see Section \ref{sec:background}).
 The political organization adopted by Etruscan cities is also known in its essential features - it was a league of loosely cooperating independent city-states (\textit{Duodecim Populi Etruriae}, ``The League of the Twelve people of Etruria'', on which see below).
-These two factors make such a case-study perfectly suitable for testing new techniques.
+A number of scholars suggested studying roads and paths as a way of understanding the political and social organization (partially already \citealp{potter_1979}, p.79ff., \citealp{boitani_1985, izzet_2007}, and especially \citealp{tuppi_2014}).
+Therefore this makes the area an eminently suitable case-study for testing our new technique.